 Part of the fun of going on vacation, too, is the choosing; the planning and then the anticipation.
 You pick your two weeks or more (hopefully) and decide how you want to spend them.
 You rent a house or car, book a hotel or a tour, cut and paste together an itinerary, the course of your vacation taking shape in your mind as the days approach.

 Writing, particularly a book-length work, has the same elements of choice (researching, planning), and anticipation (hoping, investing time and brain power).
 Often I only know the barest outlines of my plot.
 I try to pick way stations to write toward, but never know what else is going to happen along the way.
 I’m not one of those people who think characters write themselves, but I do come to know them as if they are real people and, just like my family, they do surprise me sometimes.
 I get to the next part of my journey or manuscript by knowing just enough to keep going.
 As E.L.
 Doctorow once said, “Writing is like driving at night in the fog.
 You can only see as far as your headlights, but you can make the whole trip that way.”

-Perhaps writing is the ultimate staycation.subscribe to Ploughshares?
+Perhaps writing is the ultimate staycation.Might we be so bold as to suggest that you subscribe to Ploughshares?